HIV-Prävention für Frauen: die Bedeutung des Vaginalrings

 The importance of women's HIV prevention methods has long been recognised in the fight against HIV.
 In early 2021, WHO recommended a promising new option called the Dapivirine vaginal ring (DPV-VR) for use in addition to other HIV prevention methods by "women at substantial risk of HIV infection".

-This is the first Vaginalring for HIV prevention, and now Arztpraxis ring has been approved in many low-income, high HIV risk countries, including Kenya, Uganda, South Africa, Sambia und Zimbabwe.
+This is the first Vaginalring for HIV prevention, and now Arztpraxis Ring has been approved in many low-income, high HIV risk countries, including Kenya, Uganda, South Africa, Sambia und Zimbabwe.

 Both its safety and efficacy have been demonstrated in several studies.
 The initial Aspire und Ring studies involved over 4,500 women aged 18-45 in Malawi, South Africa, Uganda and Zimbabwe.